AmateurCod-er/Youtube-Community-Post-Downloader-scuffed-edition-/README.md

 # Youtube Community Post Downloader
 ### Scuffed Edition

-I couldn't find any youtube community post downloaders, so I made one myself.
+I couldn't find any youtube community post downloaders that also downloaded the post itself (not just the images), so I made one myself.
+While the images are the main appeal, I wanted the context to go with them.
+So.
+I coded it myself.

 Downloads the posts, all of the text on the posts, as well as the images attached.
 Currently does not work with Polls.